sid42/fifteen/README.md

 # fifteen

-Game of fifteen in C; the goal is to arrange a set of 15 tiles in arranging order.
+Game of fifteen in C; the goal is to arrange a set of 'd' tiles in arranging order.